ethereum/ethereum-org-website/README.md

 - `master` is continually synced to Netlify and will automatically deploy new commits to ethereum.org
 - Learn more about how we deploy the site [here](docs/deploy-process.md)
-- You can [view the history of releases](https://github.com/ethereum/ethereum-org-website/releases), which include PR highlights
+- You can [view the history of releases](https://github.com/ethereum/ethereum-org-website/releases), which include PR highlights.

 <hr style="margin-top: 3em; margin-bottom: 3em;">